Statistical Inference in Dynamic Treatment Regimes: Appendix: Proofs

-Below we argue that $\rho_{11}$ and $\rho_{12}$ are negligible and $w_{11}$ and $w_{12}$ are continuous in such a fashion so as to facilitate the use of continuous mapping theorems as presented in the previous section.
+By Lemmas \ref{lem:rho11neg} and \ref{lem:stage1cont} below, $\rho_{11}$ is negligible, and $w_{11}$ and $w_{12}$ are continuous at desired points.
+The negligibility of $\rho_{12}$ can be obtained in a similar fashion.
+Note that the convergence of $\hat\Sigma_1$ and $\hat\Sigma_1^{(b)}$ to $\Sigma_1$ and the convergence of $\hat\Sigma_{12}$ and $\hat\Sigma_{12}^{(b)}$ to $PB_1H_{2,0}^{\T}$ can be obtained using similar proof techniques as in Lemma \ref{sigma2_conv}.
+This together with Theorem \ref{stage2}, Lemmas \ref{sigma2_conv} - \ref{closedset}, and the continuous mapping theorems as presented in the previous section, implies that the conclusions of Theorems \ref{thm:stage1} and \ref{thm:ACI} hold with